j5155/rr-preview-via-dash/README.md

 5. Open up the `build.gradle` file for the RRPreview module (or whatever you chose to name it prior).
 In this file, change all instances `JavaVersion.VERSION_1_7` to `JavaVersion.VERSION_17`
     <img src="/images/readme/installationStep5.png" width="566" height="274"/>
+NOTE: This image shows MeepMeepTesting (original source of these instructions), you want RRPreview

 6. At the bottom of the file add the following gradle snippet: